BaffourAdu/bboampong/content/how-to-build-a-graphql-server-using-laravel-part-2/index.md

 }
 ```

 Voila!
 Now, let’s create an Article model and its corresponding migration file.
-To do that, run the command below:
+To do that, run the command below in the terminal:

 ```bash
 php artisan make:model Article -m